 Your report contains the same types of information as the sample below, but the format may vary depending on how you obtain it, the printer you use, or your monitor:

 Use Connexion to import records.
-For information on importing records, see the Connexion document Export and Import Bibliographic Records, third section (Import bibliographic or authority records).
+For information on importing records, see the Connexion document Export and Import Bibliographic Records, fifth section (Import bibliographic or authority records).

 Use current OCLC Cataloging or OCLC FirstSearch authorizations and access methods to access Bibliographic Record Notification reports and records through Product Services Web.